ThreeHats/auto-wall/README.md

 - **Min Area:** Filter out small artifacts
 - **Smoothing:** Reduce noise (higher values = more smoothing)
 - **Edge Margin:** Exclude detection near image edges
+- **High-Resolution Processing:** Option to process at full resolution for more accurate results

 #### Color Detection
 Best for maps with distinct colors for the walls or background: